 13.5.
 Maximum goal differential of four (4) points will be awarded for each match.

 13.6.
 In the event a team does not show up to play as scheduled, the team that is present shall advise the Age Group Coordinator by email within twenty-four (24) hours of the scheduled start of the match.
 The Age Group Coordinator, with the Deputy Director’s approval, may record the no show as a forfeit.

 14.1.
 Awards may be given to the first and second place teams in each division based upon the results of League play for all divisions of four (4) or more teams.
 In three (3) team divisions, only the winner may receive post season awards.

 14.2.
 Final standings shall be determined by the following system:

 14.3.
 The tie breaker system for final season standings shall be determined by:

 14.3.1.
 Result(s) of match(s) played between the two (2) teams within the division (head to head competition);

 14.3.3.
 Least number of goals allowed in matches played with teams in the division;

 14.3.4.
-If teams are tied after all tie breakers, all shall receive awards.
+If teams are tied after all tie breakers, teams shall be listed as co-champions.